-Resolutions may only be presented by any Club, District, the Board of Directors or Executive Committee, a Department Chairman or the Resolutions Committee.
-Proposed resolutions, six typewritten copies, shall be sent to the Resolutions Committee prior to January 10 of each year.
+Resolutions may only be presented by any Club, District, the Board of Directors or Executive Committee, a Community Service Program Chairman or the Resolutions Committee.
+Proposed resolutions, three typewritten copies, shall be sent to the Resolutions Committee prior to December 10 of each year.
 It shall be the duty of the Resolution Committee to consider and present to the convention such resolutions which are pertinent to the work of GFWC-Washington State.
 The Resolution Committee shall confer prior to February 1.
 Resolutions, except emergency resolutions, which are to be presented to the convention shall be published in the Call to Convention.
+EMERGENCY RESOLUTIONS:

-EMERGENCY RESOLUTIONS: Emergency resolutions may be presented to the convention with permission of three-fourths of the delegate body.
-Emergency resolutions, wherein delayed action would be disadvantageous to the work of GFWC-WS, may be passed by the Executive Board.
+Emergency resolutions may be presented to the convention with permission of three-fourths of the delegate body.
+Updated 2022 Pg 1 of 75 Emergency resolutions, wherein delayed action would be disadvantageous to the work of GFWC-WS, may be passed by the Executive Board.
 Such resolutions shall be presented to the following convention for approval.
-Updated 2018 Pg 1 of 59 LIFE OF RESOLUTIONS:
+LIFE OF RESOLUTIONS: